ovcharenkoo/mtl_low/README.md

 For the rest of Python dependencies check `requirements.txt`.

-To run FWI and data generation notebooks on your machine (ex 0, 6 and 7) you would need to download and compile [DENISE-Black-Edition](https://github.com/daniel-koehn/DENISE-Black-Edition).
-Then change relevant paths in aforementioned notebooks.
-Moreover, for generation of the training dataset from scratch, you would need to install [Madagascar](https://github.com/ahay/src).
+To run FWI and data generation notebooks on your machine (examples 0, 6 and 7) you would need to download and compile [DENISE-Black-Edition](https://github.com/daniel-koehn/DENISE-Black-Edition) software for numerical wave propagation, followed by changing relevant paths in aforementioned notebooks.
+Moreover, for generation of the training dataset from scratch, you would need to install [Madagascar](https://github.com/ahay/src) software for seismic data processing.

 ### Installation
 ```